JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 Click on the triangle to the left of the "3D Tile Microscope Samples" folder, also owned by `mouselight`.
 You will see a long list of samples, indicated by a green flask icon.
 Each of these sample represents a group of image files on disk or in an AWS S3 bucket.

-(screenshot of data explorer showing all the folders)

-For this tutorial, we're going to look at one of the Janelia Mouse Light samples, the `2021-03-17` sample.
+For this tutorial, we're going to look at one of the Janelia Mouse Light samples, the `2018-07-02` sample.
 Scroll down the list of samples until you see it.
 Left-click on the sample to select it.
 You will see information appear in the "Data Inspector", located just below the Data Explorer.

-(screenshot of data explorer showing folders open, 2021-03-17 selected)

 The three tabs of the Data Inspector each show information about the sample.
 The "Attributes" tab contains typical metdata like name, creation/modification date, and globally unique identifier (GUID).
 It also shows the sample's owner and the location of the image files that belong to the sample.
 The "Permissions" tab shows which users or groups can read or write to the data.
 There's also a button which allows someone to grant permissions to other users to see or edit the data.
 The third tab, "Annotations", is not used by Horta and is only used with other tools in the desktop workstation client.

+{{< imglink src="../images-viewing/data-explorer.png" link="../images-viewing/data-explorer.png" alt="Data Explorer showing target sample" >}}

 ### Open a sample in Horta

-Now that we've located the `2021-03-17` sample, it's time to open it in Horta.
+Now that we've located the `2018-07-02` sample, it's time to open it in Horta.

 Do one of two things:

 1. Right-click the sample, and choose "Open in Horta".
 2. Left-click the sample to selecte it; then choose `Horta` > `Open in Horta` from the `Actions` menu.

 At this point, not a lot will visibly happen.
 When you open a sample in Horta, all that happens is that the dataset's metadata is loaded into the application.
 The images themselves are not yet loaded.
-You will see that in the "Horta Control Center" panel at right, near the top, the "Sample" field will now show the name "2021-03-17".
+You will see that in the "Horta Control Center" panel at right, near the top, the "Sample" field will now show the name "2018-07-02".
 That's all (screenshot below).
 In the next tutorial ("Tracing neurons"), we'll see that opening a workspace in Horta populates much more information in the UI.
 The "Concepts" section of the documentation has more information on the difference between samples and workspaces.

-(screenshot of HCC with sample name visible?  or all of Horta, to emphasize nothing loaded)
+{{< imglink src="../images-viewing/sample-open-hcc.png" link="../images-viewing/sample-open-hcc.png" alt="sample information in the Horta Control Center" >}}

 ### Open the Horta 3D window